denismegerle/rl-ppo-agent/README.md

   - [x] stateless logstd and clip ratio

 - [x] remove prints in terminals, only use a progressbar and tensorboard for the rest
-- [ ] provide configs / gifs for some environments
+- [x] provide configs / gifs for some environments
-  - ...
 - [x] compile seeds together for replicability
 - [x] run_env file that loads model, runs env and prints reward + video if possible
 - [ ] force types in parameters
 - [ ] code point references to the optimizations made

--- rest:
-- comment the agent...
-- embed gifs of working agents + learning rates/adv/rewards per step/episode for different tasks